KramPiotr/bapp-marketplace/README.md

 So far in the prototype I implemented a couple of types of blocks:
 -	A text block
 -	An image block
--	A link block - leading to subpage of Wall-3
+-	A link block - leading to a subpage of Wall-3 (think recursively)
 -	And a more advanced NFT minter block - an app that serves as a template and an example of how to develop bApps

+I created a block App marketplace as well that is used to create and customize the bApps.

 However, in the future the blocks (and groups of blocks) could be of various shapes and forms, like:
 - a DEX UI